kbenzie/git-workshop/readme.md

 This command produces a differential between the most recent commit and the local changes which have been made, the second part of the command is piping `>` the output from `git diff` to the file `../a.patch`, if we did not pipe this output it would be printed on the command prompt.

 Now that we have a patch which holds the changes we can clean up the repository and then apply the patch.
+If we attempt to apply the patch to the respository without cleaning it, the command will abort because the changes are already there.

 ```
-git reset --hard HEAD
 git apply ../a.patch
 ```